jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 The code that simulates HROT Regenerating Generations can be found [here](../src/main/java/sample/model/rules/hrot/HROTRegeneratingGenerations.java).

+## Multi-state Cyclic Rules
+This is a rule family thought of by Yoel.
+There are plans to support his [notation](https://github.com/yoelmatveyev/Fireworld/blob/master/Multistate_cyclical_CA.md).
+In this rule family, rules are state-symmetric.
+When all state 1s are replaced by state 2s and state 2s are replaced by state 3s and so on, the pattern should evolve in the same way.

+C represents the number of states (including ground 0).

+Each transition is a group of numbers that is the same length as the number of states (excluding ground 0).
+These represent the count of state-1 cells, then state-2, then state-3...
+Of course, these transitions are cyclical.

+The B/M/S describes birth, mutation (alive -> other alive) and survival conditions for every state. l is a special character meaning "all", so for exemple Bl2 = B02122232425262, Ml-31 = M01112141516171 and S2l-4-534 = S202122232634 (note that the extra minus signs are necessary to prevent ambiguity).

+For a 3 state rule, there is 1 mutation set.
+For a 4-state rule, there are 2 mutation sets and so on.

+1st set of mutation transitions (represent transition to state 2) 2nd set of mutation transitions (represent transition to state 3) and so on...

+All transitions are expressed from the perspective of state 1 but are applied cyclically to the other states.

+For HROT rules, the numbers are separated by commas (e.g. B0,3,l,l-0)

+#### Rulestring format
+B<birth>/M<mutate>/M<mutate2>/M.../S<survival>/C<states>
+R<range>,C<states>,B<birth>,M<mutate>,M<mutate2>,...,S<survival>,N<neighbourhood>

 # Isotropic Non-Totalistic (INT)
 In INT rules, the transitions take into account not only the total number of live neighbors of a cell, but also the relative configuration of those neighbours.